humaniverse/asylum/README.md

 The `asylum` package provides easy access to asylum and resettlement datasets for the UK, published by the Home Office.

-The current release uses the most recent data from June 2022.
+The current release uses the most recent data from December 2022.

 ## Installation